cryptedx/copilot-orchestra/docs/MCP_SETUP.md

     "copilot-orchestra-mcp": {
       "command": "node",
       "args": [
-        "/absolute/path/to/copilot-orchestra/mcp-server/dist/index.js"
+        "${workspaceFolder}/mcp-server/dist/index.js"
       ]
     }
   }
 }
 ```

-**Replace** `/absolute/path/to/copilot-orchestra` with the actual absolute path to your copilot-orchestra directory.
+**Note:** The `${workspaceFolder}` variable automatically resolves to your project path, making this configuration portable across different machines.
+If you prefer using an absolute path instead, replace it with the actual path to your copilot-orchestra directory.

 #### Option B: User Settings (For individual use across projects)